 STEP 1 – The PTA has a free 30 minute consultation with our fundraising consultant – after which a face-to-face meeting can be set up if required.

 STEP 2 – The consultant will produce a summary and proposal for the PTA.
 There is no obligation beyond this.

-STEP 3 - If the PTA decide to engage with the fundraising company, then the chosen campaign(s) elements can start to be planned & delivered.
+STEP 3 – If the PTA decide to engage with the fundraising company, then the chosen campaign(s) elements can start to be planned and delivered.

 STEP 4 – The campaign is delivered by the fundraising company on behalf of the PTA.
 The company will provide resources, materials, technology, staffing, payment collection facilities, administration, financial summaries and more as required.

 STEP 5 – The company will continue in its post-campaign obligations for up to 18 months.